KalAbaddon/listd.k13.app/user/pages/09.MiG-19P/RAZBAM.BothGeneratorsFailing/checklist.md

     -   step: 5.
 The safe time the Batteries can last powering the systems is- <br />8 minutes, if the Engines were started using the Batteries. <br />12 minutes, if the Engines were started using Ground Power. <br />If all the consumers are left ON- <br /> 3 minutes, if the engines were started using the batteries. <br /> 7 minutes, if the engines were started using ground power."
 ---

-## DOUBLE DC GENERATORS FAIL DURING FLIGHT
+## Double DC Generators Fail During Flight

 ===